-So, when you book your holiday, your expedition, your yoga retreat or your accommodation with us, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
+So, when you book your a place on our Wilderness Therapy programme, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
 To learn more about Venture Trust, please visit the website www.venturetrust.org.uk

-Mike is Head of Operations at Venture Mòr.
-He has joined us from the Prince's Trust, prior to that Mike worked for Fairbridge which was a sister charity to Venture Trust.
-Mike has 19 years working in the field, at sea and managing teams delivering personal development programmes for disadvantaged groups and individuals who need belief and a positive intervention to regain control of their lives.
+Mike joined Venture Mòr from the Prince's Trust.
+Prior to that he worked for Fairbridge which was a sister charity to Venture Trust.
+He has over 20 years' experience working in the field, at sea (as skipper on the Spirit of Fairbridge tall ship) and managing teams delivering personal development programmes for disadvantaged groups and individuals who need belief and a positive intervention to regain control of their lives.

 Through his work with Venture Mòr, he hopes to enrich the lives of young people through engaging programmes, adventure and wilderness.
 Venture Mòr provides young people with the tools they need to affect long lasting positive change laying the foundations for a more positive future.